w3c/wot-thing-description/testing/README.md

 Assertions related to features that are at risk of being deleted from the final CR should be listed in the [atrisk.csv](atrisk.csv) file.

+## Categories
+Assertions can be assigned to a category in [categories.csv](categories.csv) (Eventually the table will group categories into sections; for now it is just an extra column).

 ## Result Data
 Each implementation should record which features they have implemented and tested under the `results` directory.